collective/Products.membrane/docs/content.rst

 To expose a content object as a user you must implement the :py:obj:`IMembraneUserObject` interface.
-This is a very minimal interface which membrane users to find the userid and the login name for a user.
+This is a very minimal interface which membrane uses to find the userid and the login name for a user.
 This is a minimal implementation:

 .. code-block:: python